mcabralpinto/prime-factor-codification/README.md

     1. Decompose the number in prime factors;
     2. Count how many times every existing prime factor up until the highest appears in the decomposition;
     3. Sort the counts (highest factor -> lowest factor) and separate them with a single prime character `'`.
-    4. For every group of *n* consecutive 0s, replace it with *n* in PFWS enclosed by brackets.
+    4. For every group of *n* consecutive 0s, replace it with *n* in PFWS enclosed by parenthesis.

 ```
 Turning 342 into PFWS: